seungu1108/fromage_fashion/README.md

 It took approximately 30 minutes per epoch, and memory used 22GB of GPU and 38GB of CPU.

-In the V100 environment, the LLM model is the maximum model available for the Facebook/opt-1.3b model and the Visual model for the openai/clip-bit-large-patch14 model.
+LLM Model : Facebook/opt-1.3b Model and Visual Model : Openai/clip-bit-large-patch14 Model are the largest available models in the V100 environment.

+As a peculiarity of the V100 environment, the precision of fp16,bf16 was not available because it could operate only with fp32.

 ## Inference

-For inference, there is an example in the file test_inference.ipynb.
+For inference, there is an example in the file `test_inference.ipynb`.

 It took memory used 17GB of GPU and 42GB of CPU.